Xbox Series X price and release date finally confirmed

 Microsoft has finally revealed the Xbox Series X price, release date and when pre-orders will go live - and our predictions weren't far off.

-The Xbox Series X will release on November 10 for $499 / £449 (roughly AU$690), with pre-orders opening on September 22.
+The Xbox Series X will release on November 10 for $499 / £449 / AU$749, with pre-orders opening on September 22.
 Those who wish to purchase the new Xbox through Microsoft's Xbox All Access programme can do so for $34.99 /£20.99 per month over 24 months.
 Australian pricing is still to be confirmed.

 The long-awaited information was revealed by Xbox boss, Phil Spencer, on the official Xbox Series X website and comes just a day after the reveal of the Xbox Series S price and release date – also November 10.